bobshort4bobby4/Connect4-PP3/README.md

   ![a screen shot of the WAVE test result](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/waveresult-pp3.png)

 ### CSS Validation
-  I made minimal changes to the css provided as part of the template provided, namely changes to the positioning of the terminal, adding a background image and changing the colour of the 'Run Program' to blue.
+  I made minimal changes to the css integral to  the template provided, namely changes to the positioning of the terminal, adding a background image and changing the colour of the 'Run Program' to blue.
 I tested the `body` and `button` css fragments using the w3c validator and no errors or warning were generated.

 ### PeP8 Linter